xinlet/xinlet.github.io/_pages/about.md

   - /about.html
 ---

-(You can pronounce it as "Shin-Lee")
+(You can pronounce my name as "Shin-Lee")

 Current Position
 ======